Report last updated: 4/21/2015

-The Devil's Backbone trailhead typically is at capacity or overcapactiy during weekends and holidays.
-We recommend carpooling, coming during non-peak times and trying out other less used open spaces.
-Please plan according.
+The Devil's Backbone trailhead (parking lot) typically is overcapactiy during weekends and holidays.
+We recommend carpooling, coming during non-peak times, and/or trying out other less used open spaces.
+Please plan accordingly.
+Thanks

 These trails may be closed to protect them from damage.
 Please stay on trail and do not go around muddy spots.
 If people go around muddy areas, the trail widens and vegetation is trampled.
 A widened trail is very difficult and expensive to restore.
 Thank you for helping to keep your open spaces beautiful!